fabianwilflingsederxxxl/techstack-tutorial/07-component-based-styling/Readme.md

 ### Development Settings

-In Development we need to tell babel for Server Side Rendering as well, how the loader should handle css files.
+In Development, we need to tell babel for Server Side Rendering as well, how the loader should handle css files.
 This behaves exactly the same as on production and therefor the `.babelrc` config works here as well.

 But we want to have `Hot Module Reload` with `webpack` and dont want to use an external file for our development changes.

-To use a different css handling we have to tell `webpack` and explicitly the `babel-loader` first, that it shouldn't use the babel config in webpack.
+To use a different css handling, we have to tell `webpack` and explicitly the `babel-loader` first, that it shouldn't use the babel config in webpack.

-And then we need to set a specific css handling for Development, check out the config how we treat those conditions:
+And then we need to **set** a specific css handling for Development, check out the config how we treat those conditions:

 ```jsx
 // #2